-Diverse landscapes, rich cultural history and outdoor recreation opportunities make Arizona home to the most unparalleled parks in the country.
 Waterways carve winding canyons lined with riparian oases and scenic vistas open up to reveal spectacular views.
-Cool off from the summer heat with a refreshing swim or find a quiet cove to cast your fishing line.
-Campgrounds and cabins wait alongside lakes, rivers, and towering mountains for your anticipated arrival.
+In summer, cool off with a refreshing swim and in fall, find a quiet cove to cast your fishing line.
+Make it an extended visit with a stay a nearby campground or cabin.

-Water sport enthusiasts will enjoy the 45-mile-long lake at Cattail Cove State Park.
+Water sports enthusiasts will enjoy the 45-mile-long lake at Cattail Cove State Park near Lake Havasu City.
 Clear, blue waters are ideal for water skiing, tubing and boating out on the open lake.
 Drift into a quiet cove to fish for small, largemouth and striped bass, channel and flathead catfish, bluegill and crappie.
-Geology lovers will find paradise by exploring the volcanic rock, geodes, jaspers, obsidian, turquoise and agate found at the park.
-Travel down the road a bit to enjoy the beautiful beaches, nature trails and peaceful camping at Lake Havasu State Park.
+Geology lovers will find paradise by exploring the volcanic rock, geodes, jaspers, obsidian, turquoise, and agate found at the park.
+Travel down the road a bit to enjoy the beautiful beaches, nature trails, and peaceful camping at Lake Havasu State Park.

-If you're looking for an indoor activity to keep you cool this summer, you won't want to miss visiting Kartchner Caverns State Park.
-Experience the stunning limestone, wide variety of unique minerals and formations of this "living" cave.
-Voted USA Today’s best cave, tour guides unveil this captivating underground landscape during an unforgettable 90-minute tour.
+If you're more of an indoor-outdoor person, you won't want to miss Kartchner Caverns State Park in southern Arizona.
+Experience the stunning limestone, wide variety of unique minerals and formations of this "living" cave once voted "Best Cave" by USA Today.
+Tour guides unveil this captivating underground landscape during an unforgettable 90-minute tour that is entirely accessible for all abilities.
 Spend the day exploring the cave and escape into a relaxing campfire at the park's serene campground.